scipy-conference/scipy_proceedings/papers/ivan_nesic/claimed.rst

 Import/Export of components to/from Galaxy
 ------------------------------------------
-As seen in the table comparing integrated tools, Galaxy covers a majority of our requirements already.
+As seen in Table 2,
+Galaxy covers a majority of our requirements already.
-Alas, Galaxy components - called "tools" - are very skewed towards genomics domain.
+Unfortunately, Galaxy components - called "tools" - are very skewed towards genomics.
 Adding new components and extending functionality onto other domains would make the tool interesting for a wider audience.
 Reverse is also true, the existing component library Galaxy is extensive,